 Copying Tables across the exact Teradata System

-The tdload tool can prove helpful in another usage scenario: table copy across the same system but different databases with different usernames and passwords.
-The typical approach is to export from one database to a file and then import it to the second database.
+The tdload tool can be helpful in another scenario: table copy across the same system but different databases with different usernames and passwords.
+The typical approach is exporting from one database to a file and importing it to the second one.
 This file-based interaction can be avoided, as tdload can connect concurrently to the two databases with two different usernames and passwords (the SourceTdpId and TargetTdpip are now identical):

 tdload --SourceTdpid 127.0.0.1 --SourceUserName ETLsrc --SourceUserPassword ETL_SRC_PASS --SourceWorkingDatabase MySrcDB --SourceTable MySrcTbl --TargetTdpid 127.0.0.1 --TargetUserName ETLtrgt --TargetUserPassword ETL_TRGT_PASS --TargetWorkingDatabase MyTrgtDB --TargetTable MyTrgtTbl a_job_name